Charles d'Hane de Steenhuyze

-Charles Joseph Marie d'Hane Steenhuyse (Ghent, 30 April 1787 - 29 April 1858) was a Belgian politician.
+Charles Joseph Marie d'Hane Steenhuyse (30 April 1787 in Ghent – 29 April 1858) was a Belgian politician.
 He was a landowner and rentier, liberal Schepen in Ghent and a Catholic MP.

 Biography

 He belonged to a family that extended back a few centuries and had received the title of count from Maria Theresa.

 His father was Count Jean-Baptiste d'Hane Steenhuyse (Ghent, 1757–1826), the last lord of the principality Steenhuyse, and his mother was a granddaughter of the 5th Marquess of Rode: Marie-Madeleine Rodriguez (Ghent, 1760 – Leeuwergem 1842).
 The couple had six children, of whom only Charles had children.

 Charles d'Hane married Christine Dons the Lovendeghem (Ghent, 1782–1846) in 1806.
 They had three daughters and a son who remained childless, ending the family line in 1887.

 In 1816, Charles was conferred knighthood of the province of East Flanders.
 He was appointed chamberlain of King William I.